A practical nutrition playbook for steadier days

 ExtrasHealthy fats + fermented foods (yogurt, kefir, sauerkraut) as desired

-Smart carbs & easy swaps
+Smart carbs, easy swaps

 When you want bread/pasta/rice